Video captures final screams of pro cyclist Mo Wilson after accused killer Kaitlin Armstrong tracked her on fitness app, prosecutor says

 Armstrong's attorney suggested the sudden flight out of the country was not an attempt to escape justice.

-"She would have no reason to know about any (arrest) warrant, You will hear Kaitlin is passionate about travelling and passionate about yoga," Puryear said.
+"She would have no reason to know about any (arrest) warrant, You will hear Kaitlin is passionate about traveling and passionate about yoga," Puryear said.

 The case took another turn when authorities said Armstrong tried to escape from two officers who escorted her to a medical appointment outside of the jail on Oct.
 11.